Politics of Iraq: Overview

-The federal government of Iraq is defined under the current constitution as a democratic, federal parliamentary republic.
-The federal government is composed of the executive, legislative, and judicial branches, as well as numerous independent commissions.
+The Republic of Iraq is defined under the current constitution as a democratic, federal parliamentary republic.
+The system of government is composed of the executive, legislative, and judicial branches, as well as numerous independent commissions.
 Islam is the official religion of the state and a foundation source of legislation, and no law may be enacted that contradicts its established provisions; furthermore, no law may be enacted that contradicts the principles of democracy or those basic rights and freedoms stipulated in the constitution.
+The current constitution provides for decentralisation according to which the federal regions have their own branches of government and governorates can exercise a degree of autonomy, but are governed by the provisions of the constitution of Iraq.